 On April 12, 2021, the Staff of the Securities and Exchange Commission issued a statement regarding the accounting and reporting considerations for warrants issued by special purpose acquisition companies entitled "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies ("SPACs")" (the "SEC Statement").
-The errors that caused the Company to conclude that its financial statements should be restated are the result of a misapplication of the guidance on accounting for its issued warrants, which came to light when the SEC issued the SEC Statement.
-The SEC Statement addresses certain accounting and reporting considerations related to warrants of a kind similar to those issued by the Company at the time of its initial public offering on April 8, 2019.
-Based on ASC 815-40, Contracts on an Entity's Own Equity, warrant instruments that do not meet the criteria to be considered indexed to an entity's own stock shall be initially classified as liabilities at their estimated fair values.
-In periods subsequent to issuance, changes in the estimated fair value of the derivative instruments should be reported in the Statement of Operations.
+The errors that caused the Company to conclude that its financial statements should be restated are the result of a misapplication of the guidance on accounting for certain of its issued warrants, which came to light when the SEC issued the SEC Statement.
+The SEC Statement addresses certain accounting and reporting considerations related to warrants of a kind similar to those issued by the Company at the time of its initial public offering on April 8, 2021.
+Based on ASC 815-40 warrant instruments that do not meet the criteria to be considered indexed to an entity's own stock shall be initially classified as liabilities at their estimated fair values.
+In periods subsequent to issuance, changes in the estimated fair value of the derivative instruments should be reported in the statement of operations.
 Refer to Note 6 - Shareholders' Equity for further detail on the Warrants.